 If the iconic New York Café, located right across the street from here, offers a journey back in time, then Horizont Café shows off Budapest's contemporary self.
 This circle-shaped café and breakfast restaurant with floor-to-ceiling windows used to be a movie theater's ticket office until 1999.
-Now, following a recent gut renovation, the handsome interior features mid-century modern and Art Deco furnishings complete with hanging globe lamps, vivid colors, and brass finishes.
-Central to the space is the coffee counter, where a couple of baristas ground, brew, and serve everything from filter coffees (€3) to espressos (€2) made with lightly roasted beans imported from places like Colombia, Ethiopia, and Burundi.
+Now, following a recent gut renovation, the fashionable interior features polished mid-century modern and Art Deco furnishings complete with hanging globe lamps, vivid colors, and brass finishes.
+Central to the space is the coffee counter, where a couple of baristas ground, brew, and serve filter coffees and espresso-based drinks made from lightly roasted beans imported from places like Colombia, Ethiopia, and Burundi.

-Of the breakfast and brunch dishes, I most enjoyed the scrambled eggs (€8), which are perfectly runny and come interspersed with chive and jazzed up with crispy bacon and marinated shallots.
+For food, go with the perfectly runny scrambled eggs which come interspersed with chive and jazzed up with crispy bacon and marinated shallots.
 Also good is the French toast (€7), enlivened with fresh seasonal fruits.
-Ironically, the avocado toast, the signature new-wave breakfast food, was the one letdown: Despite the elaborate plating, it was too heavy on carbs and light on flavors (at €11, it’s likely also the priciest avocado toast in town).
-There are a couple of gluten-free and vegan options, too.
+Ironically, the avocado toast, the signature new-wave breakfast food, was the one letdown: Despite the elaborate plating, it was too heavy on carbs and light on flavors (at €11, it’s also among priciest avocado toasts in town).

 In light of the steep price points, Horizont Cafe's customers consist mainly of chic Millennial tourists.
 Note that Horizont serves breakfast daily from 8 a.m. until 4 p.m., but it's closed on Sundays.